ZackDelft/CMPT371-BannerOrcsTest-0.2/README.md

   * Edited by Arshdeep Mann
     * https://github.com/devarshmann

-## How to run and play the game
+## Building and Running the Program

-* Open the main folder in the terminal/command prompt
+* Step 1: Open up the directory containing the repository in your terminal
-* Run the command "javac Main.java"
+* Step 2: Within the directory containing Main.java, run the command ‘javac Main.java’
-* Run the command "java Main.java"
+* Step 3: To run the application, run the command ‘java Main.java’
-* First player to run Main.java should choose yes for starting the server
+  *  Note: This application was developed using JDK 23

+## Starting a Server and Joining a Game
+* When first running the program, the user will be asked if they would like to host a game on their machine.
-  * This player will enter the port on which they would like the game to run
-  * This player's client thread will automatically use the previously entered port number and localhost as the IP address for the server
+* If the user chooses to run a host server, they will be prompted to enter the port number of which they would like the application to run on.
+Once entering a valid port number, their client thread will automatically connect to the server using the IP address 127.0.0.1 (localhost) and the previously entered port number.
-* Subsequent players should click the option no to starting the server, if they want to connect to the game without issues forming
-  * You will then need to enter the IP and port number of the host server
+* If the user chooses to not run a host server, they will be prompted to enter the IP address and port number of the host computer
-* You will then be presented with a start sreen
+* Once connected, players will be presented with the start screen
-  * Game will start when all player are ready or atleast one player is ready and the 2 minute countdown timer elapses
-* Enjoy?

 ## Controls